When you give, they do whatever the hell you want them to do… I will tell you that our system is broken.

-And remember, liquid democracy means real accountability.
-If your chosen representatives no longer seem to fight for your interests, liquid democracy lets you replace them immediately, no questions asked.
+And remember, liquid democracy means real accountability for representatives.
+If you no longer feel like they fight for your interests, liquid democracy lets you replace them immediately, no questions asked.

 “Sunlight is said to be the best of disinfectants”

 One may still wonder if having many more lawmakers might make it easier for nefarious deals to slip through the cracks.
 This is a good point to consider.

 But compare it to our current system: would it really be easier to organize blatant political corruption at this scale?
 More cost effectively?

 Not even close.

 Deep pocketed influencers might hypothetically be able to buy off a few financially desperate voters.

 But right now, our 535 legislators each represent an average of 700,000 constituents, so the cost per voter would have to be 700,000 times less than the cost per legislator.

 And all of this is supposed to happen, at scale, without leaving massive amounts of evidence?